d00500395/CS-2450/journal.md

 Date - 2.5.25 - Subject: CS-2450.
 I looked at the code for our group project, it is definitely going to be interesting going through the code and figuring out how to build off it.

 Date - 2.7.25 - Subject: CS-2450.
 This semester has been weird so far, all of my classes seem to be in sync in terms of which weeks have more and less homework.
 The workload is manageable most of the time and then one day I randomly have way more than I have for a while.

+Date - 2.10.25 - Subject: Computer Networks.
+It is really nice how some of the course material in my classes is related enough that I can apply my learnings between the classes.
+They are also going similar paces.